 These include being able to wear the bras, swimsuits and other fashions you’ve felt weren’t suited to your fuller-breast appearance.

 Read our Breast Reduction Surgery pages for more details.

-But here’s what you need to know about funding your surgery or being eligible for a partial rebate from Medicare.
+But here’s what you need to know about payment methods your surgery or being eligible for a partial rebate from Medicare.

 Medicare may offer rebates on Breast Reduction or Breast Lift Procedures.

 However, strict criteria apply for Medicare Rebates for Breast Reduction.

 - The criteria for rebates from Medicare for a health-driven Breast Reduction Surgery are listed below.

 - Also, Medicare rebate schedules can change suddenly and without notice.